jessepav/lacygoill-wiki-backup/floating_point.md

     │ 8 │ (1000)₂ │
     └───┴─────────┘

-Here are the same representations but in floating point:
+Here are the same representations but in floating-point:

     ┌───┬────────────────┐
     │ 1 │ (1.0)₂  × 2^0  │